jchick11/BIO_350_F25/README.md

 - This was a cool assignment where we combined and simplified the growth and death rates of three separate populations
 - I think where we hadn't had class in a few days I was a little rusty in my coding because I kept having trouble having variables being undefined so I had to make sure everything was lined up right and I had to use copilot a few times to get things to work right.
 - The main area where I had to use copilot was when we switched from 50 to 150 years.
 Somehow I had set my Y axis to only have 50 values and I had to have copilot fix it to where x and y had the same values.

+IC_Assignment4.ipynb
+- Here we added on to our matrixes we made on last Thursday
+- We used chat to come up with what type of population we were looking at (voles), and I also used chat to give me the initial population values for each age group, reproduction rates, and death rates.
+- Where we originally had only three groups on Thursday we now had five and different rates so we had to add those.
+- Here I made sure every age group had an initial population as well.